Menu

 • 3 lbs (1.4 kg) onions, peeled and thinly sliced

-• salt to taste
+• Salt, to taste

-• Freshly ground pepper to taste
+• Ground black pepper, to taste

 • 12 anchovy fillets

-• 15 black olives, preferably niçoise
+• 15 black olives, preferably Niçoise

 Directions

-1. Dough:
+For Dough:

-13. Remove the onions from heat.
+12. Remove skillet from heat.

-14. Preheat the oven to 450 ?
-(230 ?).
+13. Preheat the oven to 450°F (230°C).

-19. Bake for 15–20 minutes until the crust is golden brown.
+18. Bake for 15–20 minutes until the crust is golden brown.

-20. Slice and serve warm or at room temperature.
+19. Remove from oven, let cool slightly, slice, and serve warm or at room temperature.

 Notes

-Pissaladiére is traditionally prepared using bread dough.
+• Pissaladiére is traditionally prepared using bread dough.
 However, contemporary versions often substitute a puff pastry crust, making it more of a savory tart than a pizza.